chaddling/insight-project/README.md

 On top of that, once each game has received sufficient number of reviews, it receives a sentiment rating (Positive/Mixed/Negative) on Steam, which would give the game higher relevance in the recommendation system.
 The sentiment rating is related to the "% of positive reviews" that the game has received.

-I scraped the game pages for both pages that are <b>labeled</b> as well as <b>unlabeled</b> games, which have little user interactions and no sentiment rating.
+I scraped the game pages for both pages that are <b>labeled</b> as well as <b>unlabeled</b> games, which correspond to games that have received a sentiment rating/score and games have not.

 # Modeling
 Essentially, I trained/validated a classification model using the labeled game pages and their features, and used the model to label the unlabeled pages.
 This gives: